 Later that night around 11:30 P.M., I was allowed to visit my new-borns in the NICU.
 The NICU was composed of over forty incubators stretching on both sides of a wide hall.
 The mild smell of medications and antibacterial cleansers nestled in the air.
 The lights were all off except for a few blue neon glows that were on top of some incubators.
 There were hushed tones and a calm stillness apart from the continuous beeping monitors which were attached to every incubator.
 The nurses, with colourful blue and purple scrubs, moved around soundlessly and calmly ensuring all babies are taken care of.

 Looking anxiously for my twins, I saw that they were in separate incubators with wires attached to their petite chests, feet, and back.
 There were even tubes coming out of their mouths for feeding – of course they were still unable to suck properly at this age.
 So tiny and so small, the image of my little birdies in those plastic rectangular cribs simply broke my heart.
 Nevertheless, I was so grateful and thankful because the first few hours of their lives passed smoothly with no complications.
-In fact, I was told that the first 90 hours of a preemie’s life is a very accurate predictor to whether they will face serious impediments or not.
+In fact, I was told that the first 90 hours of a preemie’s life are a very accurate predictor to whether they will face serious impediments or not.
 So it was a matter of time and during that time, my mind and thoughts drove me into darkness, hysteria and loneliness.
 Here again, I found myself confronting yet another dilemma; surrender or fight!
 Of course, surrendering has never been my last resort, and I believed that if I want to help my babies overcome this phase, I needed to work on giving them positive vibes.

 After three days of my emergency C-section delivery, I was discharged and had to leave my birdies in the NICU as they still needed one-on-one care from the health professionals.
 Unlike my previous experiences where I proudly carried our first three children as I emerged out of the hospital, this time, I left with empty hands, a shattered heart, a dry throat, and a churning stomach.
 I could not utter a word in the car as my husband drove us back home, and silent tears were the only mean that reflected my state.
 I was devastated.